mgolshann/interview-challenge/README.md

-# React Covid 19 Tracker
+# React Redux World Population

-This project is made up with React Material-ui Firebase
+This project is made up with React Redux Material-ui